chuangw6/kube-agentic-networking/quickstart/quickstart.md

 # Agentic Networking Quickstart

 > ⚠️ **Disclaimer**: This quickstart demonstrates a proof-of-concept.
 The current implementation is not production-ready.
-For example, the API is `v1alpha1` and subject to breaking changes in upcoming months.
-Additionally, the controller does not automatically reconcile on CRD changes.

 Welcome!
 This guide provides a hands-on walkthrough for getting started with the Kube Agentic Networking project.
 In just a few steps, you'll learn how to deploy an AI agent to your Kubernetes cluster and use declarative, high-level policies to control its access to various tools.